cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson_4_notes.md

 ### Controlling a Loop

-- Create a simple loop by calling `Kernel#loop` and passing a blcok to it
+- Create a simple loop by calling `Kernel#loop` and passing a block to it
 - `break` will exit the nearest loop
 - If loop needs to execute more than once, use a conditional statement to call `break` when the condition is met

   ```ruby
   loop do
     number = rand(1..10) # a random number between 1 and 10